In the beginning, there was the empty set

 Axiom of infinity

-Let’s define S(w)=w{w}S(w) = w \cup \{w\} (union of ww set with ww singleton - achievable thanks to axiom of pairing and ).
+Let’s define S(w)=w{w}S(w) = w \cup \{w\} (union of ww set with ww singleton - achievable thanks to axioms of pairing and union).
 Then we can build a tower of SSes:

 ,S(),S(S()),...\emptyset, S(\emptyset), S(S(\emptyset)), ...